Tests and scans

 Having the brain angiogram

 The neuroradiologist cleans the area at the top of your thigh (groin) and gently gives you a local anaesthetic.
 This might sting at first but it will quickly numb the area.
+They might also shave the groin area and will let you know if they need to do this.

 When the tube is in the right place the doctor injects the dye (contrast medium).
 They then take x-ray images of your brain.
+You might notice a metallic taste in your mouth or feel hot when you have the dye.
+This is normal and shouldn't last long.

 After your test

 You go back to the ward and lie down for a few hours after the test.
 This is usually between 4 and 6 hours.
-They will check the injection site in your groin to see if there is any bleeding or swelling.
+Your nurse checks your blood pressure and the injection site in your groin regularly.
+They check for any bleeding or swelling.
 You will have a dressing over the site.

 Going home